 sore throatEar ache, headache, or stiff neckSinus pain or pressureStomach acheLoose bowel movementsFrequent urgency to urinate or a burning feeling when you urinateUnusual vaginal discharge or itchingBlisters on the lips or skin

 Report any signs of infection to your doctor right away, even if it is in the middle of the night.
 This is especially important when your white blood cell count is low.
-Be sure to check with your doctor before you take any fever-reducing medicine.
+Be sure to check with your doctor before you take any fever-reducing medication.

 Many infections come from bacteria normally found on your skin and in your mouth, intestines, and genital tract.
 Sometimes, the cause of an infection may not be known.
 Even if you take extra care, you still may get an infection.
 But here are some things you can do: